FireBlade211/HttpUtility/README.md

 **HTTP Utility** is free and open-source.
 Contributions are welcome!

 # How to Use
 After running **HTTP Utility**, you can configure the options used to send the HTTP request in the **Options** tab, view the sent response in the **Response** tab, send the HTTP request by clicking the **Send Request** button, and configure settings in the **Settings** tab.
-The specific tabs and buttons and their usage can be found below:
+The specific tabs and buttons, and their usage, can be found below:

 ## Options
 Allows you to configure the options for the HTTP request.
 Here are the settings and their explanation: